 - How to Hang Vintage Wallpaper--In our opinion, it is not difficult to hang vintage wallpaper; the procedure takes a little time and patience, but you will be rewarded with a look that no one else has!

-First, I highly recommend that you use wheat paste, just like they used back in the day.
-If you cannot find it locally, I order mine online.
-After mixing, I apply the wheat paste directly to the wall and allow it to dry for a couple of hours.
+First, we highly recommend that you use wheat paste, just like they used back in the day.
+If you cannot find it locally, search online for a source.
+After mixing, apply the wheat paste directly to the wall and allow it to dry for a couple of hours.
 Similar to sizing, this gives the paper a little something extra to grip when applied to the wall.
-I also recommend that you use a straight edge and a roller cutter to trim the wallpaper.
+We also recommend that you use a straight edge and a roller cutter to trim the wallpaper.
 If you try to use a box cutter type of knife on wet paper it will rag up and you will have a real mess.

 Next, there are two schools of thought regarding the selvedge edge.
 Most of the older patterns have a trim edge (otherwise known as a selvedge edge) on one or both sides.
-Some hangers like to trim the edge, but I prefer to leave it on and overlap the pieces.
-I think it gives the papered wall an authentic look.
-After you’ve cut your first piece, apply the paste to the back of the paper-- I use a large paint brush to apply-- and then hang immediately.
+Some hangers like to trim the edge, but we prefer to leave it on and overlap the pieces.
+We think it gives the papered wall an authentic look.
+After you’ve cut your first piece, apply the paste to the back of the paper-- you can use a large paint brush to apply-- and then hang immediately.
 Try not to stretch the wallpaper when doing so.

-Most of the wallpapers that I sell are colorfast, but you should test your paper prior to hanging.
-If it is not colorfast, I recommend that you spray the paper before hanging with Krylon matte sealer.
+Most of the wallpapers that we sell are colorfast, but you should test your paper prior to hanging.
+If it is not colorfast, we recommend that you spray the paper before hanging with Krylon Workable Fixative.
 It doesn’t change the look of the paper, it dries quickly, and it will prevent the print from bleeding.
-Overall, the procedure is fairly simple and the result is well worth the effort!
+Overall, the procedure is fairly simple, and the result is well worth the effort!